keithbeacham/keiths-nc-news/README.md

 Error handling includes incorrect URLs, incorrect :article_id or :topic.
 All calls to the API are rendered optimistically, with a loading message displayed and an error message if there is a problem.

 The application is built as a series of React Components.
-State is distributed through a combination of Component props, React Context and URL parameters.
+State is distributed through a combination of Component props, React Context, Link state and URL parameters.
 Communication with the backend API uses CORS cross origin resource sharing.

 The application has been developed mobile-first as part of the Northcoders software development bootcamp.
 The development took place over 4 days and is entirely my own work.